 Structure Impact Area

-Changing the law, when knowing and using the law is not enough.
+Shaping the law, when knowing and using the law is not enough.

 Innovations that advance access to justice can only succeed if the laws on which legal structures are built permit the innovation.
 For example: a person experiencing medical debt may be able to get legal help (service), and may be able to utilize court resources (system), but if the medical debt laws in their jurisdiction do not afford them adequate legal protection, those service and system improvements cannot be effective: structural change is needed.